Curved Monitor Visualizer

 When to use it

-Reach for this tool when deciding between a curved ultrawide and a flat widescreen, comparing two monitors that have similar specs but different curves (e.g. a 1000R 34-inch vs. a 1500R 34-inch), or checking whether your desk has enough depth to sit at the ideal distance for the curve.
+Reach for this tool when deciding between a curved ultrawide and a flat widescreen, or comparing two monitors that have similar specs but different curves (e.g. a 1000R 34-inch vs. a 1500R 34-inch), or checking whether your desk has enough depth to sit at the ideal distance for the curve.
 Pair with the Screen Size Comparison to see how much more desk space the physical curve will consume.

 Head-to-head breakdowns of specific curvature ratings, such as flat vs 1500R, 800R vs 1000R, and every other pairing that actually ships on consumer monitors.